WiMAX: Integration with an IP-based network

-It is important to note that the functional architecture can be designed into various hardware configurations rather than fixed configurations.
+The functional architecture can be designed into various hardware configurations rather than fixed configurations.
 For example, the architecture is flexible enough to allow remote/mobile stations of varying scale and functionality and Base Stations of varying size – e.g. femto, pico, and mini BS as well as macros.

+Integration with LTE and 5G NR

+WiMAX 2.1 and above can be integrated with a LTE TDD network and perform handovers from/to LTE TDD.
+WiMAX 3 expands the integration to 5G NR.

 Spectrum allocation

 There is no uniform global licensed spectrum for WiMAX, however the WiMAX Forum published three licensed spectrum profiles: 2.3 GHz, 2.5 GHz and 3.5 GHz, in an effort to drive standardisation and decrease cost.

 In the US, the biggest segment available was around 2.5 GHz, and is already assigned, primarily to Sprint Nextel and Clearwire.
 Elsewhere in the world, the most-likely bands used will be the Forum approved ones, with 2.3 GHz probably being most important in Asia.
 Some countries in Asia like India and Indonesia will use a mix of 2.5 GHz, 3.3 GHz and other frequencies.
 Pakistan's Wateen Telecom uses 3.5 GHz.

 Analog TV bands (700 MHz) may become available, but await the complete digital television transition, and other uses have been suggested for that spectrum.
 In the USA the FCC auction for this spectrum began in January 2008 and, as a result, the biggest share of the spectrum went to Verizon Wireless and the next biggest to AT&T. Both of these companies stated their intention of supporting LTE, a technology which competes directly with WiMAX.
 EU commissioner Viviane Reding has suggested re-allocation of 500–800 MHz spectrum for wireless communication, including WiMAX.

 WiMAX profiles define channel size, TDD/FDD and other necessary attributes in order to have interoperating products.
 The current fixed profiles are defined for both TDD and FDD profiles.
 At this point, all of the mobile profiles are TDD only.
 The fixed profiles have channel sizes of 3.5 MHz, 5 MHz, 7 MHz and 10 MHz.
 The mobile profiles are 5 MHz, 8.75 MHz and 10 MHz.
 (Note: the 802.16 standard allows a far wider variety of channels, but only the above subsets are supported as WiMAX profiles.)

 Since October 2007, the Radio communication Sector of the International Telecommunication Union (ITU-R) has decided to include WiMAX technology in the IMT-2000 set of standards.
 This enables spectrum owners (specifically in the 2.5–2.69 GHz band at this stage) to use WiMAX equipment in any country that recognizes the IMT-2000.